IndianTinker/indiantinker.github.io/_posts/2017-8-31-ContribOSM.md

 Once checked, you may proceed by clicking on the upload icon.
 I got this warning popup.
 I clicked continue as I had checked the data multiple times.
 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/94411929@N06/36764737376/in/album-72157686030264413/" title="warning"><img src="https://farm5.staticflickr.com/4335/36764737376_53d00d84ca_z.jpg" width="640" height="290" alt="warning"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 Next you get another warning.
 One of the fields had a space in between.
 I chose to ignore it as it was not a standard field anyway.
-But, I would recommend you use an '_'.
-Since, I did not document it when doing for the first time, I dont have those screenshots.
-But I will add them once some of the classmates attempt.
+But, I would strictly advice that you use only features mentioned in [wiki](http://wiki.openstreetmap.org/wiki/Map_Features).
+One should never mark outside the wiki, this would make your contributions virtually indiscoverable as the standard parsers/scrapers/crawlers would only use standard tags.
+If none of the tags fit the feature, you should request that particular tag to be added to the wiki."This prevents everyone from tagging similar kind of features in their own way before a standard is set, and therefore OSM discourages using tags outside of what is currently listed on the wiki", adds Rasagy.

 You need an OSM account to upload.
 The API uses OAuth.
 The method that worked for me is 'Automatic'.
 You are likely to get OAuth credentials.
 JOSM stores them for you.
 After the authorization part, you are required to commit the changes.
 You will be presented with the following dialog.